aarushisharma18/US-Accidents-Analysis/README.md

 ### Attribute Information:
-The dataset contains a total of 47 variables/attributes and approximately 2.8 million records.
-Following is the distrubtion of variables:
+The dataset contains 47 variables/attributes and approximately 2.8 million records.
+Following is the distribution of variables:
 - 29 String Variables
 - 15 Numerical Variables
 - 3 Time Stamp Variables